-What did change was the overall profile of Court itself, which became much more economically conservative and generally pro-business after the approximate 1975 break in antitrust enforcement.
-This can be seen, for example, by an analysis of pro-business rulings as coded by the Epstein, Landes and Posner article.
+What did change was the overall profile of the Court itself, which became much more economically conservative and generally pro-business after the approximate 1975 break in antitrust enforcement.
+This is demonstrable using an analysis of pro-business rulings as coded by the Epstein, Landes and Posner article.
 In particular, the overall mean pro-business votes in the pre-1975 high antitrust enforcement era was around 40%, rising to 48% in the post-1975, low enforcement era.
-One can state that this was simply the result of more Republican appointees in the period-something that reflects overall numbers.
-However, this pattern holds for both Democrat and Republican nominees, albeit in different magnitudes: democrat nominees’ mean votes in favor of business grow from 35% to 38% before/after 1975, while republican nominees’ pro-business votes increase from 43% to 52% between both periods.
-The figures are even more impressive if considered only Epstein, Landes and Posner’s NYTimes data for the most important cases, when mean numbers rise from 38% to 53% between high and low-enforcement periods; with the difference between democrat nominees growing from 33% to 43%, and republican nominees from 42% to 57% before and after 1975.
+One can state that this was simply the result of more Republican appointees in the period-something that reflects the overall numbers.
+However, this pattern holds for both Democratic and Republican nominees, albeit in different magnitudes: Democratic nominees’ mean votes in favor of business grow from 35% to 38% before and after 1975, while Republican nominees’ pro-business votes increase from 43% to 52% between both periods.
+The figures are even more impressive if considering only Epstein, Landes and Posner’s New York Times data for the most important cases when mean numbers rise from 38% to 53% between high and low-enforcement periods; with the difference between Democratic nominees growing from 33% to 43%, and Republican nominees from 42% to 57% before and after 1975.

 Table XXXX: Supreme Court Business-Friendly Profile (1946-2011)